 The key question to ask, is this framework that you can use for advantage in your business?
 While different types of businesses will have slightly different needs, all businesses and their brands certainly want to engage with their customers and digital marketing offers to do this in a targeted and measurable way.
 Understanding what your emphasis should be and what you want to achieve is a key criteria for whether go DIY or not, as you don’t want to start learning on the job if your outcomes are significant.

-What skills, tools, and processes do you need to consider having for an effective digital marketing capability?
+Skills, tools and processes required for an effective digital marketing capability

 An important decision you should confront early on is whether or not your business possesses the capabilities to continuously run effective campaigns.
 And let’s be clear that a core capability comprises of deep understanding, a mastery of the tools and processes and availability of time, the most precious commodity of all.
 So let’s look at the key considerations in detail.